ansible/ansible/docs/docsite/rst/playbooks_reuse.rst

 While it is possible to write a playbook in one very large file (and you might start out learning playbooks this way), eventually you'll want to reuse files and start to organize things.
 In Ansible, there are three ways to do this: includes, imports, and roles.

-Includes and imports allow users to break up large playbooks into smaller files, which can be used across multiple parent Playbooks or even multiple times within the same Playbook.
+Includes and imports allow users to break up large playbooks into smaller files, which can be used across multiple parent playbooks or even multiple times within the same Playbook.

 Roles allow more than just tasks to be packaged together and can include variables, handlers, or even modules and other plugins.
-Roles can also be uploaded and shared via Ansible Galaxy, unlike includes and imports.
+Unlike includes and imports, roles can also be uploaded and shared via Ansible Galaxy.

 Dynamic vs. Static
 ``````````````````